 Unlike in KL or most of Europe, saunas and bathhouses in Penang are not popular and very run-down.

-sauna are welcoming to foreigners and travellers are unlikely to experience any problems here – or another approach we highly recommend it to stay with a gay local in Penang who can help you navigate the often confusing gay Penang scene and point you in the right direction!
+Cruising / public sex is illegal in Malaysia and often snuffed out by local police.
+If you choose to go, Penang gay saunas are welcoming to foreigners, and travelers are unlikely to experience any problems here – or another approach we highly recommend is to stay with a gay local in Penang who can help you navigate the often confusing gay Penang scene and point you in the right direction!

 Romeo Sauna Penang